shlomisas/jstimer/README.md

 import {Timer} from 'jstimer';

-/* TImer will tick each 1 minute, forever. */
+/* TImer will tick each 1 second, forever. */

 let timer = new Timer(1000);